zoometh/thomashuet/profiles/oxford/weekly-updates/README.md

 - Ash worked on the Arches v7 deployement
     - we are on time: https://github.com/eamena-project/eamena-arches-dev/tree/main/dbs/database.eamena
-    - all data were downloaded with a calculation time of 4 days
+    - the upgraded DB will be showcased to the team Tuesday 25th April between 2pm and 3pm
-    - the upgraded DB will be showcased to the team Tuesday 25th between 2pm and 3pm
+    - all data were downloaded with a calculation time of 4 days: EAMENA v3 will be turned off, and no data entry between 28th of April - 4th of May
 - Create a GH organisation to group Arches-based meta/para/reference data: https://github.com/achp-project
     - 8 members so far: CAAL (Marco, Bryan), MAESaM (Manoj, Mahmoud), MAHSA (Junaid), MAPHSA (Jonas), MAPSS (Mike), MaREA (Ash)
     - pending invitations: NHDP (Elias)